UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Experiments

-Compared with Linear Attention, our approach remains faster and more memory-efficient.
-Linear attention, while computationally faster than FlashAttention, requires scaling the hidden dimension with sequence length to maintain performance~\cite{han2024bridging, meng2025polaformer, zhang2402hedgehog}.
+Figure~\ref{fig:scaling} further illustrates the scalability of our approach.
+As the target resolution increases from 1K to 8K, our method achieves a $10.77\times$ reduction in latency and a $130.4\times$ reduction in floating-point computation within the attention layer compared to FlashAttention-2~\cite{dao2023flashattention}.
+Compared with another linearized attention mechanism~\cite{liu2024clear}, our approach remains consistently faster and more memory-efficient.
+We select two optimal configurations from their paper—CLEAR with a window radius of 32 and a radius of 16 with a downsample factor of 4—and as shown in the line chart, our method yields faster inference and lower computational cost in the attention layer as resolution scales, while also achieving superior generation quality as demonstrated in Table~\ref{quantitative-4k} and Figure~\ref{fig:qualitative}.
+We attribute these efficiency gains to two key design choices: (1)~our dense-block-style local window attention is more hardware-friendly, with window sizes that align well with GPU architectures; and (2)~we fully leverage low-resolution guidance as an initialization signal, in contrast to CLEAR, which employs low-resolution guidance solely as a starting point for SDEdit due to its limited scalability across resolutions.
+For linear attention, while also having relatively low GFLOPs, it requires scaling the hidden dimension with sequence length to maintain performance~\cite{han2024bridging, meng2025polaformer, zhang2402hedgehog}, and it is not able to produce meaningful results via directly substituting the softmax based attentions in pretrained models~\cite{liu2024clear}.
 In contrast, our method uses local window attention, which does not need to scale with resolution, enabling consistent memory and latency efficiency as resolution increases.
 Since linear attention requires the hidden dimension to scale with resolution, previous works would need to fine-tune on high-resolution data for each target resolution, whereas our framework achieves ultra-high-resolution synthesis using only 1K-resolution training data without any performance drop.
 Collectively, these results validate the scalability, efficiency, and robustness of our proposed framework.